Oscarlight/TransiXNOR_TCAD_Script/README.md

-# TransiXNOR-TCAD
-TCAD files for TransiXNOR simulation
+# Scripts for TransiXNOR TCAD Simulation